Add your City

 Talk to journalists to get them to cover the motion and your demands in the local press.

 Organise demos and rallies.
 The more people who take to the streets and show that they want to live in a municipality that is a Safe Haven, the better!
-That’s why you should organise demos and rallies in front of your city hall and demand the city government take responsibility.
+That’s why you should organise demos and rallies in front of your city hall and demand that the city government take responsibility.